-SEQ:TRG <nrf value=""></nrf> Соммон FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action Parameters Notes The boolean <nrf value=""> Use this command to en the external trigger is en</nrf> is a 1 or 0 to enable able or disable the e abled the module wil quence whenever a t r disable the external trigger mode. or disable the external trigger. ffects of the external trigger signal.
-When I automatically move the switch position to rigger signal is received at the FOM-7900B of through GPIB.
-Syntax SEQ -> () TRG white ornf space value
+SEQ:TRG <nrf value=""></nrf> Соммон FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action Parameters Notes The SEQ:TRG command The boolean <nrf value=""> Use this command to en the external trigger is en- the next switch in the sec rear panel or when the T</nrf> d is used to enable or is a 1 or 0 to enable able or disable the ef abled the module will quence whenever a to RIG command is ser r disable the external trigger mode. or disable the external trigger. fects of the external trigger signal.
+When automatically move the switch position to rigger signal is received at the FOM-7900B at through GPIB.
+Syntax ر ''ر SEQ -> () TRG white space value value